a. Statement Addressing Preventing and Responding to Sex Offenses

 this conduct code.
 When a violation is found to have occurred, a copy of the investigator’s

 written report as approved by the standing review committee shall be provided to: (1) the

 complainant; (2) the respondent; (3) the Vice Chancellor for Student Success and Enrollment

 Management; and (4) the Chancellor.

-For more information, see Student Conduct Code Polices & Procedures at
+For more information, see Appendix I of the UCCS Student Code of Conduct at

 VI.
 Sanctions that may be imposed following disciplinary proceedings.